 But that’s not all.

-Housing, Meal, and Travel Allowances
+#1: Housing, Meal, and Travel Allowances

-At Trusted Nurse Staffing each of our nurses receives a stipend for housing, meals, and travel.
+At Trusted Nurse Staffing, each of our nurses receives a stipend for housing, meals, and travel.

+And great news.
 All allowances are tax-free as long as they’re used for duplicate expenses.

 Trusted Nurse Staffing also has a cool loyalty program.

-We offer contracts that are a perfect fit for any need you might have.
+Trusted Nurse Staffing offers a wide variety of contract styles that are a perfect fit for any need you might have.

-24/7 Access to Your Recruiter
+#4: 24/7 Access to Your Recruiter

 What if you have a question about your pay or your housing arrangements?